artelydev/use-listen-on-animation-frame/docs/api.md

 Function to stop the function from being invoked on every animation frame, and if that was the last function in application still running on animation frame - will effectively `cancelRequestAnimationFrame`.

+**Note**, that there is no need to `stop()` on component unmount, this will be done automatically.
+As well as if it was the last hook in your app - it will cancel a single animation frame loop.
+Use it only if you explicitly need to `stop()` your listeners & tracking function for some matter.

 **You can be assured in it's static reference - no changes between renders, same function**.

 <details>